-I did an Ayahuasca ceremony this past October.
+QUESTION: I did an ayahuasca ceremony this past October.
 It was extremely, extremely, extremely painful, but I feel it was extremely advantageous.
-I am thinking of doing it a 2nd and/or 3rd time – but stopping there.
-I experienced… an expanded consciousness…that I never experienced before in my entire life.
-I have been studying shamanism since Feb.
-20, 2008 and I’m really glad I have – it’s answered one hundred million questions I had burning in my soul.
-So – my question to you is – on your talks – you say that…Ayahuasca is depleting of energy in my life force.
-Wow.
-I never knew that- can you please expand on that?
-Because – I found her to be so loving and so powerful (3 times….won’t really take away a heck of a lot of energy for me right?)
+I am thinking of doing it a second or third time - but stopping there.
+I experienced an expanded consciousness that I have never experienced before in my life.
+I have been studying shamanism since 2008, and I’m really glad I have - it’s answered 100 million questions I had burning in my soul.
+So, my question to you is: in your talks you say that ayahuasca is depleting of life force energy - wow, I never knew that - can you please expand on this?
+I found her to be so loving and so powerful (three times won’t really take away a heck of a lot of energy for me right?).

-Any food, drug or medicine that shifts consciousness does so by using the energy of the body.
-That includes coffee, pot, cocaine, mushrooms, Ayahuascha or cigarettes.
-Unless one is dealing with a serious illness, doing Ayahauscha ceremony two or three times in one’s life is not detrimental.
+Any food, drug, or medicine that shifts consciousness does so by using the energy of the body.
+That includes coffee, pot, cocaine, mushrooms, ayahuasca, or cigarettes.
+Unless one is dealing with a serious illness, doing an ayahuasca ceremony two or three times in one’s life is not detrimental.

-On your last note (“I found her so loving”), I find this particular medicine to be a mirror of what lies inside.
-Alas, loving is relative term.
-Sometimes the most loving act is a kiss on the cheek and sometimes a boot up the ass.
-What ever it takes to wakes us up.
+On your last note (“I found her to be so loving”), I find this particular medicine to be a mirror of what lies inside.
+Alas, loving is a relative term.
+Sometimes the most loving act is a kiss on the cheek, and sometimes a boot up the ass.
+Whatever it takes to wake us up.
 Best of luck in your graduate studies at U.O.A.